-In 2022 we will a total of 7 races.
+In 2023 we will 7 races.
+This may change and the scoring will be adjusted accordingly.
 The series will run from March to October.
 For the overall series championship you must complete a minimum of 3 races but your points from your best 4 races will count towards your total score.

 Again with the current 7 races in the series, the top 4 races count towards your overall point total.
 There is a 3 race minimum to be considered a series champion.

 Should an event be canceled for any reason the Series Director may need to adjust the scoring system.